benjamin-heasly/gold-lab-nwb-conversions/pyramid/README.md

 ## pyramid

-No you can install Pyramid from this repo into the `gold_nwb` environment on your machine.
+Now you can install Pyramid from this repo into the `gold_nwb` environment on your machine.

 ```
 cd pyramid